Mountlake Police warn of attempted child-luring incident

 MOUNTLAKE TERRACE, Wash. — Police are investigating an attempted child-luring incident in Mountlake Terrace.

-An 11-year-old girl said she was contacted on social media by a person who pretended to be a 14-year-old boy, according to police.
+An 11-year-old girl said she was contacted on Snapchat by a person who pretended to be a 14-year-old boy, according to police.

 The girl agreed to meet the “boy” at Mountlake Terrace Elementary.
 She brought a 12-year-old friend with her.